What is the tax return deadline in the UK?

 - You can be charged £100 for paying tax just one day past the deadline

 - If you pay later than three months after the deadline, you could be penalised up to £1,000

 - If you pay your tax bill between six and 12 months late, you may have to pay an additional £300 on top of your earlier fines.
 In some cases, you may be fined 5% of your tax bill, which can be more expensive

 - If you pay more than 12 months late, you’ll be subject to another £300 fine or 5% of your tax bill, including all other penalties.
 In more serious cases, you can be fined 100% of the tax you owe on top of your original tax bill

 Important dates in the 2020/21 tax year you need to know

 The following are important tax return dates you may want to keep in mind:

-- 31st July 2020: If you’re self-employed, you’ll need to make your second payment for your tax bill from the previous year on account by midnight on 31st July.
-However, for 2020, the payment term has been extended 31st January 2021 due to the coronavirus pandemic.
+- 31st July 2021: If you’re self-employed, you’ll need to make your second payment for your tax bill from the previous year on account by midnight on 31st July.

 Save time, make money